NkgopolengGift/WordOccurentWenApp/README.md

 - Add more detailed error handling.
 - Improve the user interface with additional styling and features.
 - Optimize the word counting logic for large texts.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Contact

+For any questions or feedback, please contact [Your Name] at [Your Email Address].

+---

 Feel free to modify the content to better fit your project's specific details and your contact information!